 The problem of authority and trust is resolved to some extent if you create a Wikipedia page for your business.
 But it is not that easy because every piece of information you enter, along with your sources, is rectified several times.

 However, getting a Wikipedia page is an excellent authority booster for your organization.
 Plus, Google collects information from Wikipedia for Google Knowledge Graphs, which accounts for improving your online reputation as well.

-Page quality is an essential component of SEO and to excel at it, you need to improve your E-A-T, which requires a lot of time on research and gathering credible sources to create High-quality content.
-Also, you must keep updating all your web pages (especially YMYL) with the latest information.
+Page quality is an essential component of SEO, and to excel at it, you need to improve your E-A-T, which requires a lot of research and gathering credible sources to create high-quality content.